-E ven though many cultures have changed over the last few decades due to feminism, and many people – both women and men, particularly in the West, have greater flexibility in their life choices, many of us are not able to enjoy those choices fully because we live with feelings of guilt, confusion and self-criticism and also judgment about other people’s choices and their judgments about ours.
+E ven though many cultures have changed over the last few decades due to feminism, and many people – both women and men, particularly in the West, have greater flexibility in their life choices, many of us are not able to enjoy those choices fully because of the Inner Patriarch.
+This archetype causes feelings of guilt, confusion and self-criticism, and also judgment about other people’s choices and their judgments about ours.

-There’s also the fact that outward equality does not really exist anyway (still no equal pay for equal work, limited and expensive childcare, lack of female decision-makers in government and on boards, different expectations of men and women in regards to unpaid domestic labour, etc), but the focus of this article is the inner process that causes the dissatisfaction to occur and that allows the patriarchal rules to continue to be passed down through the generations.
+There’s also the fact that outward equality does not really exist anyway (still no equal pay in many countries, limited and expensive childcare, lack of female representation in government and on boards, different expectations of men and women in regards to unpaid domestic labour, etc), but the focus of this article is the inner process that causes the dissatisfaction to occur and that allows the patriarchal rules to continue to be passed down through the generations.

-The Inner Patriarch is a self, in the same way that the Pleaser, the Critic, the Responsible Parent, the Rational Mind and the Vulnerable Child are selves.
+The Inner Patriarch is a self, in the same way that the Pleaser, the Inner Critic, the Inner Responsible Parent, the Rational Mind and the Vulnerable Inner Child are selves.
 Our selves are the fundamental building blocks that make up our psyche.
 Major selves such as this are archetypes.

 One of the ways the Inner Patriarch affects women is to pass judgment about everything we do – from his patriarchal perspective.
 So the negativity you feel about your choices as a woman comes from your internal Inner Patriarch.